-Joshua Tree Residence Made of Shipping Containers Built in 2018
+Joshua Tree Residence Made of Shipping Containers

 A British architect has designed a starburst shaped shipping container mansion.
 The design is being shown at a maritime museum in Australia right now, while there are plans to build it in the California Desert sometime next year.

 At Gateway Container Sales, we love shipping container architecture!
 This vast and diverse discipline has turned the humble shipping container into a huge array of different buildings.
 It could be an ordinary storage shed for your tools, but repurposed shipping containers have also been turned into awesome mansions and residences for the ultra-wealthy around the world.
 The Joshua Tree Residence is going to be a red hot example of what the very best shipping container architecture can do.

 The Joshua Tree Residence – how it came about

 A Hollywood producer had bought a large plot of land out in the California Desert and with time on him and his friends’ hands went out to have a look at some of the locations for a home on the plot.
 One of his friends had seen images of a set of offices that British architect James Whitaker had designed for a Germany based office block, yet were never built.

 It is clear that the producer loved the design so the next time he was in London he gave Whitaker a call.
 They hooked up and from that, came the design for the project you see here.